 Students at the Charter School may perform animal dissections as part of the science curriculum.
 Any student who provides their teacher with a written statement, signed by their parent/guardian, specifying the student's moral objection to dissecting or otherwise harming or destroying animals, or any parts thereof, may be excused from such activities if the teacher believes that an adequate alternative education project is possible.
-The alternative education project shall require the student's comparable time and effort investment.
-As a means of penalizing the student, it shall not be more arduous than the original education project.
-The student shall not be discriminated against based upon their moral objection to dissecting or otherwise harming or destroying animals or any parts thereof.
+The alternative education project shall require a comparable time and effort investment by the student.
+It shall not, as a means of penalizing the student, be more arduous than the original education project.
+The student shall not be discriminated against based upon their moral objection to dissecting or otherwise harming or destroying animals, or any parts thereof.